Manvel Avetisian

 Experiment 01 — The Deliverator project

-The Deliverator project investigates a different approach: using AI to compensate for cheap hardware.
-The core research question is whether modern lightweight neural networks, running on-device, can achieve reliable sidewalk navigation using only basic cameras, consumer-grade IMUs, and standard GPS — bringing total build cost under $500.
+The Deliverator project investigates using AI to compensate for cheap hardware in autonomous delivery robots.
+The core question: can lightweight neural networks, running on-device, achieve reliable sidewalk navigation using only basic cameras, consumer-grade IMUs, and standard GPS — bringing total build cost under $500?

 Open research problems